jsiegenthaler/homebridge-eosstb/README.md

 </p>

 # homebridge-eosstb
-# IMPORTANT NOTICE: THIS IS AN BETA RELEASE DUE TO BACKEND CHANGES
+# IMPORTANT NOTICE: THIS IS A BETA RELEASE DUE TO BACKEND CHANGES
 The system backend changed, first noted on Thursday 13 October 2022, requiring a rewrite of many parts of this plugin.
 The new release is contained in this branch and is currently in beta testing.
-I have logon and box status and control working again, so CH, NL, IE, BE and AT users can once again control their box.
+I have logon and box status and control working again, so AT, BE, CH, GB, IE, and NL users can once again control their box.
-For GB I need some test users willing to help.

 Feel free to try out the new beta version, but please always read the [CHANGELOG.md](/CHANGELOG.md) to see what state the plugin is currently in.
 Please provide feedback via bug reports if anything is not working as expected.